Cart module: reference informationEdit on GitHub

 Cart data flow

-- Expand cart items — augment cart items with additional data (prices, product details, ProductOptions, …)
+- Expands cart items.
+Augments cart items with additional data (prices, product details, and product options).

-- Persisting—storage provider stores items into the database, merges items if same item was added, by default it uses a NonPersistentProvider.
+- Persisting.
+Storage provider stores items into the database and merges items if the same item is added.
+By default, it uses

-- Item grouping — cart uses the item grouper to group items in the cart using a specially crafted group key, which is provided by cart Expander (e.g.: a list containing the same item coming from different merchants should be split into separate groups and shipped separately).
+Cartuses the item grouper to group items in the cart using a specially crafted group key, which is provided by the cart expander.
+For example, a list containing the same item coming from different merchants must be split into separate groups and shipped separately.

-- Cart recalculation — happens for each operation in cart recalculation.
-Cart amounts are reset and recalculated with new added items.
+- Cart recalculation.
+This happens for each operation in cart recalculation.
+Cart amounts are reset and recalculated with newly added items.

 Cart persistence providers

-The Cart has different persistence providers in Zed.
-By default, it only modifies current QuoteTransfer and it doesn’t persists the data.
-An example for use case for this is building a cart where the cart items are persisted between log-ins.
-In this case the
+QuoteTransfer, and it doesn’t persist the data.
+A use case example is building a cart where the cart items are persisted between log-ins.
+In this case,

-Zed Cart modules can have expander plugins registered.
-Expander plugins expand the cart with additional data such as price information, product information and add product options.
+Cart modules can have expander plugins registered.
+Expander plugins expand the cart with additional data such as price information and product information, and they add product options.

-The Zed Cart module has a list of Pre-Checks.
-These are validators which run when adding a new item to the cart.
-We have a list of default Pre-Checks and of course you might want to add your own.
-To do so just add a new plugin to
+Cart module has a list of pre-checks.
+These are validators that run when adding a new item to the cart.
+We have a list of default prechecks, which you may add your own to.
+To do so, add a new plugin to

 For submitting the form